 Those selling PPI polices are obliged to tell you about the criteria of the policy and to confirm it's right for you.
 If you speak to someone when applying for a loan, they need to consider your circumstances.
 Buying online places more reliance on you doing checks.

-However, because PPI polices earn providers large profits, staff are often highly encouraged to sell as many as possible, and are well paid for doing so, meaning mis-selling is rife.
+However, because PPI polices earn providers large profits, staff were often highly encouraged to sell as many as possible, and were well paid for doing so, meaning mis-selling was rife.

-If you contacted a provider by phone or in person, and if they didn't give you fair, correct and reasonable information, it's likely you were mis-sold.
+If you contacted a provider by phone or in person, and it didn't give you fair, correct and reasonable information, it's likely you were mis-sold.

 For example, if you had a separate income protection policy or your employer provided an illness and redundancy package, and you informed the salesperson you had this cover, but they insisted you also had to take their insurance; or you weren't asked if you had any alternative cover, go to how to reclaim.

-If you've checked your paperwork and have found all names responsible for paying back the loan are not covered under the insurance – which is unfair in itself as either could be chased for money if you get behind with payments – and were told or thought that all names were covered, go to how to reclaim.
+If you've checked your paperwork and found all names responsible for paying back the loan aren't covered under the insurance – which is unfair in itself as either could be chased for money if you get behind with payments – and you were told or thought that all names were covered, go to how to reclaim.

 - Is the insurance term too short?

-Until they were banned in May 2009, long-term loans were often sold with a single premium policy lasting for a maximum of five years, no matter how long the loan was for.
-If you've checked your policy and found it doesn't cover the full term of your loan, but you thought it did, the salesperson should have pointed this out.
+Long-term loans were often sold with a single premium policy – until they were banned in May 2009 – lasting a maximum of five years, no matter how long the loan was for.
+If you've checked your policy and found it didn't cover the full term of your loan, but you thought it did, the salesperson should have pointed this out.
 If the salesperson didn't, go to the how to reclaim section.

-If you have an inappropriate PPI product and weren't told it was inappropriate, or you don't think you were given full information on what the policy would and wouldn't cover, send a letter asking for an explanation.
+If you have an inappropriate PPI product and weren't told it was inappropriate, or you don't think you were given full information on what the policy would and wouldn't cover, ask for an explanation.

-If you were unemployed or retired, check if the policy included unemployment cover.
+If you were unemployed or retired when you were sold the policy, check if it included unemployment cover.
 If it did, the unemployment cover's worthless – this should've been pointed out.

-If you were self-employed, check whether you were eligible for a payout if your business went bust (usually not) – if not, and it wasn't pointed out, you may have a case.
+If you were self-employed at the time, check whether you were eligible for a payout if your business went bust (usually not) – if not, and it wasn't pointed out, you may have a case.